 - College Survival Skills Instruction (3 Credits): Formal instruction on keys to successful college learning and degree completion.

-- Community and Campus Cultural Events: SSS Club, Cultural Exposé, Performing Art Culture Exposure, and Welcome Gatherings.
+- Community and Campus Cultural Events: Cultural Exposé, Performing Art Culture Exposure, and Welcome Gatherings.

 - Financial Aid Assistance: Help completing the FAFSA, scholarship essay and referral assistance, tuition waivers, and Financial Literacy 101 Instruction.